Analysis of Biden Onshore Leasing Pause Finds No Dip in U.S. and Intermountain West Economies

 CEI, NRDC and CWP are releasing this analysis in close collaboration with eight partner groups, including Conservation Colorado, Conservation Voters New Mexico, the National Parks Conservation Association (NPCA), Powder River Basin Resource Council, Southern Utah Wilderness Alliance (SUWA), Wild Montana, The Wilderness Society (TWS), and the Western Organization of Resource Councils (WORC).

-To join a telepresser with CEI, NRDC and CWP outlining these findings at 11:00 am Mountain Time/1:00 pm Eastern Time, please register here.
+A recording of the telepresser with CEI, NRDC and CWP outlining these findings is available upon request.

 # # #